Digital-Health-AI-Startup/frontend-test-template/README.md

 ## To submit the challenge:

 1. Clone the repo
-2. Create two branches - one for building out your solution to the base challenge, and a second for your solution for the enhancement you’ve selected
+2. Create two branches - one for building out your solution to the **base challenge**, and a second for your solution for the **enhancement** you’ve selected
 3. When you are ready to submit, open two PRs

 In the PR description, please include: